 - DCSSA: Healthcare.gov Flyer (PDF)

-Under the TDHCA - CEAP funding source, we have two programs funded: (1) Utility Assistance Program (UAP) and (2) Crisis Assistance Program (CAP).
+Note, under the TDHCA - CEAP funding source, both programs: (1) Utility Assistance Program (UAP) and (2) Crisis Assistance Program (CAP) require with a completed and signed application proof of (a) U.S. Citizenship, (b) government identity and (c) income for all household members.
+Be aware, additional questions will be asked on new 2020 applications.
 If you would like more information regarding these program rule changes please visit the Texas Department of Housing and Community Affairs Comprehensive Energy Assistance Program website at: www.tdhca.state.tx.us/community-affairs/ceap/index.htm

-Utility assistance is offered to Bexar County residents that are income qualified with proof of U.S. Citizenship, identity and income for all household members.
-And, in addition to the TDHCA-CEAP two utility assistance programs (UAP & CAP) we also have the CPS Energy Residential Energy Assistance Partnership (REAP) program that is funded by CPS Energy.
-Please note to qualify for Bexar County REAP assistance applicants must reside outside City of San Antonio limits and within Bexar County and must be income qualified.
+In addition to UAP and CAP, we also have the CPS Energy Residential Energy Assistance Partnership (REAP) utility assistance program that is funded by CPS Energy.
+To qualify for Bexar County REAP assistance applicants must reside outside City of San Antonio limits and within Bexar County and must be income qualified.

 If you are in danger of disconnection, we recommend you contact CPS Energy at (210) 353-2222 to request an extension on your account or to make payment arrangements to avoid disconnection.
 For a listing of additional resources, please contact United Way by dialing 211.